sneakybikimeh/CS2-Practice_GUI/README.md

-# FUTURE UPDATES
+### FUTURE UPDATES
 I'm currently working on this set of configs, I'm planning on adding :
-- Specific documentation on each commands ([praccommand]_help will add a man entry on the line after the command with all the previously modified values) > practice_gui.
-(Cooking)
+- Specific documentation on each commands ([praccommand]_help will add a man entry on the line after the command with all the current modified values) > practice_gui.
-- New features I haven't though of just yet / that gets requested > practice_gui.
+- New features I haven't though of just yet / that gets requested > practice_gui :

-# KNOWN ISSUES
-- +pracnoclip has reverse behaviour if pracnoclipon/noclip is enabled beforehand.
+        - Firstperson / Thirdperson
+        - Wallhacks
+        - HUD ON/OFF
+        - Viewmodel ON/OFF
+        - Flashlight pointer bind
+        - Lock Camera bind
+        - Unlock yaw limits + mouse invert
+        - Customizable colors for the GUI